Frederick II of Meissen: Personal rule

-After reaching the age of majority in 1329, he had to pass long-term fights with the vassals and neighbours.
-These conflicts mainly rose due to Frederick's declaration of peace in 1338, which drastically diminished the rights and influence of the small landlords and the local rulers, and which goal was the subjugation of the latter two groups.
-In 1342, dissatisfied nobles, whose concerns were their rights and independence, banded together in Arnstadt (southwest of Erfurt) against Frederick II, in what would be known as the Thuringian Count's War.
-The conflict would last up to 1346.
-After the death of Emperor Louis IV, the Bavarian party tried to move him to the acceptance of the German crown, however, he mistrusted the inconstancy of his voters and rejected such strange request in favour of Charles IV.
-Frederick II limited himself to consolidate his rule and to defend against the danger going out from Charles IV.
-At a meeting 1348 in Bautzen both recognized the existing possession states.
-Frederick died on 18 November 1349 in Wartburg.
+After reaching the age of majority in 1329, Frederick faced prolonged conflicts with vassals and neighbouring lords.
+These disputes largely stemmed from his declaration of peace in 1338, which significantly curtailed the rights and influence of small landlords and local rulers, and was intended to bring those groups under tighter princely control.

+In 1342, nobles concerned about the loss of their privileges and autonomy formed a league against him.
+They assembled at Arnstadt (southwest of Erfurt), a confrontation that became known as the Thuringian Count's War.
+The conflict continued until 1346.

+After the death of Emperor Louis IV, the Bavarian faction sought to persuade Frederick to accept the German crown.
+He declined, mistrusting the uncertain loyalty of the electors, and supported Charles IV instead.
+Frederick focused on consolidating his territories and countering Charles's ambitions.
+At a meeting in Bautzen in 1348, both rulers acknowledged the existing territorial situation.
+Frederick died on 18 November 1349 at Wartburg.

 Family

-Frederick II married May 1323 in Nürnberg Mathilde of Bavaria, daughter of Louis IV, Holy Roman Emperor and had 9 children:
+Frederick II married in May 1323, in Nürnberg, to Mathilde of Bavaria, daughter of Louis IV, Holy Roman Emperor.
+They had nine children: